Every time you paraphrase, or use an idea from another source you must include an in-text citation to that source.

 ... thousands of teachers, principals, early childhood workers and academics have graduated and gone on to make their mark in and out of the classroom in communities (University of Newcastle 19).

-If an author's name is known by a common acronym (e.g. ABS for Australian Bureau of Statistics, WHO for World Health Organization), include the full name, plus the acronym in the first in-text citation, in the format:
+If you have multiple citations by the same corporate author, you can use a commonly accepted acronym for the author in subsequent citations to reduce your word count e.g. ABS for Australian Bureau of Statistics, WHO for World Health Organization.
+Include the full name, plus the acronym in the first in-text citation, in the format:

 Example: